Nehru and the Spanish Civil War

 By

-Jawaharlal Nehru in Spain during the Civil War, with his daughter Indira (l), future prime minister of India, and Catalan President Lluís Companys (r).
+Jawaharlal Nehru in Spain during the Civil War, with the Catalan President Lluís Companys (r) and Bhicoo Batlivala, the Parsi lawyer and Indian independence campaigner.

 Why did Jawaharlal Nehru, future prime minister of India, visit civil-war Spain in 1938?
 As it turned out, the triangular relationship between Britain, Spain, and India had deep cultural and geopolitical implications.